Grumstrup1/41934_G42/A3/README.md

 - **[main.py](A3/main.py)** - handles the menu, terminal interaction, and the catalog for prices and default areas
 - **[utils.py](A3/utils.py)** - contains all functions for reading the IFC, classifying elements, calculating areas, and estimating costs

-The tool requires access to the IFC file on the computer running it (paste the full file path when the script asks for it).
+The tool requires access to the IFC file on the computer running it.

 The purpose of the tool is to give a fast and simple way to check quantities and costs directly from an IFC model.
-The script provides a quick pre- or post-estimation overview.
+The script provides a quick cost estimation overview.
 This makes it easier to validate existing cost estimates or acquire early economic insight without needing a full classic estimation workflow.

 ## Instructions to run the tool
-To run the tool, you need IFCOpenShell and Python installed.
+To run the tool, you need Python installed aswell as IfcOpenShell, numpy and matplotlib.
 Download [main.py](A3/main.py) and [utils.py](A3/utils.py) and place them in the same folder.
 For a video tutorial, follow the link [here](https://youtu.be/iAVOLkmRwe0)

 In [main.py](A3/main.py), you can adjust two things before you start: